openstack/releases/doc/source/flamingo/schedule.rst

 PTG (virtual)
 -------------

-From ... to ... we'll have a virtual PTG to plan the 2025.2 Flamingo release schedule.
+From April 7 to 11, 2025 we'll have a virtual PTG to plan the 2025.2 Flamingo release schedule.

 .. _f-1: